 The SMC continues to produce Before the Headlines statistical reviews which provide journalists with easily understood statistical analyses of new scientific studies.
 This project focuses on studies where complicated statistics may be particularly open to misunderstanding or misreporting.
-Drawing on the expertise and advice of a network of experienced volunteer statisticians and epidemiologists, the SMC recently issued eight statistical reviews on new research, including on studies on air pollution and autism spectrum disorders, brain tumours and lifestyle factors, organic food and cancer, aspirin use and cardiovascular bleeding and the UK prevalence of alcohol spectrum disorders.
+Drawing on the expertise and advice of a network of experienced volunteer statisticians and epidemiologists, the SMC issued four statistical reviews on new research, on cancer risk from tobacco compared with alcohol, solvents in the workplace and risk of autism spectrum disorder in children, HRT use and risk of breast cancer and a study on air pollution exposure and depression and suicide.